dylan-lang/dylan-programming-book/source/slots.rst

 more fragile.
 If, at some point, all employees are allocated perks, then the use of the ``consultant-perks`` getter becomes a problem.

+.. topic:: Comparison with C++:

-*Comparison with C++:* In C++, the class is the namespace of its member functions.
+   In C++, the class is the namespace of its member functions.
 In Dylan, the module is the namespace of getters and setters.
 In general, the module is the namespace of all module bindings, including generic functions; getters and setters are generic functions.

 Initialize methods
 ------------------